 - Lemon juice: Used for the acidity to make buttermilk

-Other gluten free flour options
+Other gluten free flour alternatives

 Fortunately, for you guys I have been your guinea pig and made the recipe a few times now and played around a bit with some other variations of gluten free flour.